TeskaLabs/teskalabs-versions-library/README.md

-# LogMan.io Versions Library
+# TeskaLabs Versions Library

 This library provides a layer containing Version files only.
-By adding this layer to LogMan.io, new version files can be updated automagically in the installation while LogMan.io Common Library and ASAB Maestro Library keep pinned to a specific version.
+By adding this layer to ie. TeskaLabs LogMan.io, new version files can be updated automagically in the installation while _LogMan.io Common Library_ and _ASAB Maestro Library_ keep pinned to a specific version.